bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 The `REGISTER`, `INVITE`, `ACK` and `BYE` methods as described in {{SIP2.0}} continue to operate in SIP/3 as they did in earlier versions of the protocol.

 The `CANCEL` method MUST NOT be used in SIP/3.
-If a request needs to be cancelled, the CANCEL frame SHOULD be used, or the stream for that request reset.
-Note that even after sending a CANCEL frame or the stream reset, data may still arrive on the stream as the messages may already be in flight by the time the CANCEL frame or QUIC RESET_STREAM frame ({{Section 19.4 of QUIC-TRANSPORT}}) is received and processed by the peer.
+If a SIP/3 request needs to be cancelled, the `CANCEL` frame SHOULD be used instead, or the stream for that request reset using the QUIC `RESET_STREAM` frame ({{Section 19.4 of QUIC-TRANSPORT}}).
+Note that SIP/3 messages in flight at the time may still arrive on a stream before the cancellation is received and processed by the peer.

 > **Author's note:** I have not done a comprehensive review of all SIP/2.0 extensions and their applicability to this document, so I invite feedback on any other methods that may be problematic.